Emerson/ember-form-master-2000/README.md

 Every time a field is rendered, it renders a `display` and a `widget`.
 `displays` are responible for the layout and css formatting of your form field.
-For example, a using different `display`s you could opt to render a field using horizontal form style or a stacked form style.
+For example, using different `display`s you could opt to render a field using horizontal form style or a stacked form style.
 `widgets` are responsible for encapulsating the actual component that is manipulated.
 There are built in widgets for things like